qiyunlab/HGTector/example/README.md

 The sample output files are provided in `output`.
 They were generated on 2019-10-16, based on the NCBI nr database by time.

-Detailed instruction for running this example and interpreting outputs is provided in [1strun.md](../doc/1strun.md).
+Detailed instruction for running this example and interpreting outputs is provided in [first run](../doc/1strun.md).